Power Pathway: Nurturing Equity Movements

 The San Francisco Foundation builds on a long history of working in this area.
 For decades we have played an important role in leadership development and movement building more broadly, including making grants for community organizing, helping to start and sustain community organizations, and supporting grassroots leadership development.
 We have done this work in partnership with community leaders and advocates, other philanthropic organizations, and our donors.
 In taking on the challenge of regional equity we recommit ourselves to this core mission and long-term work of building civic leadership and community engagement, and catalyzing changes that make our region one where all can thrive and meet their full potential.

 In the Bay Area, grassroots social movements, and the diverse leaders that lead them, are driving important efforts to advance racial and economic equity.
 To effectively nurture these movements, The San Francisco Foundation will invest in community and civic leaders from diverse racial and economic backgrounds, and strengthen the region’s infrastructure to advance a shared vision of equity to build community power and a strong political voice for all.

-To achieve these goals, we will focus initially on the following strategies:
+To achieve this goal, we will focus initially on the following strategies:

-- Develop the next generation of grassroots, community, and political leaders in low-income communities and communities of color; and,
+- Develop the next generation of grassroots, community, and political leaders in low-income communities and communities of color

 Read about Suguey and Mobilize the Immigrant Vote, who are committed to helping low-income immigrant and refugee communities of color find their voice and increase their political power.